FRONTIERS

 Elizabeth Faber is Deloitte’s Global Chief People & Purpose Officer.
 She is a member of the Deloitte Global Executive Committee and chairs the Global Talent Executive, Global Inclusion Executive, and Global Purpose Executive.

 Elizabeth lived in Asia for 20 years with her husband of over 30 years, and their two daughters, who were both born in China.
-She has an MBA from Southern Methodist University in Dallas, Texas, and a BS from the University of North Carolina at Chapel Hill.
+She has an MBA from Southern Methodist University in Dallas, Texas, and a B.S. from UNC-Chapel Hill.

 MORE